 Hate to break it to you, but you won’t have much luck getting reception on this drive.
 The best reception is with Telstra and you get this only at the Roadhouses.
 We stayed at Mundrabilla in the caravan park and we were only 20 meters away from the Roadhouse and we were lucky to get 1 Bar of Service.

-The Eyre Highway is a major highway in Australia, be prepared and on the lookout for heavy vehicles towing big rigs.
-You may have to move your vehicle off the road completely and wait for them to pass.
+The Eyre Highway is a major highway in Australia with the Nullarbor Speed limit predominantly 100 to 110km per hour.
+However be prepared and on the lookout for heavy vehicles towing big rigs.
+You may have to move your vehicle off the road completely and stop to wait for them to pass.

 Work out how much time you want to spend driving from Norseman to Ceduna